arun13go/mlops-v2-1/documentation/README.md

 1. **Data Estate**

     This element illustrates the organization data estate and potential data sources and targets for a data science project.
 Data Engineers would be the primary owners of this element of the MLOps v2 lifecycle.
 The Azure data platforms in this diagram are neither exhaustive nor prescriptive.
 Images for Computer Vision scenarios may come from many different data sources.
 For efficiency when developing and deploying CV models with Azure Machine Learning, recommended Azure data sources for images are Azure Blob Storage and Azure Data Lake Storage.
+Feature store - Feathr is part of data estate to store ML Features (measurable data input entities) and materialization as it will support both batch and online store for model training and predication.
+Azure Purview will be used for feature registry and feature sharing.

 2. **Administration & Setup**